cincanproject/tools/README.md

 ### Licence should be added

 If there are no limitations with the licence of the tool, set it as MIT licence.
-Otherwise, try to be as permissive as possible with tool's licence.
+Otherwise, try to be as permissive as possible with tool's own licence.

 ### Previous leads to following README formatting: